refena/refena/refena/README.md

 ## Refena vs Riverpod

-Refena is aimed to be more pragmatic and more notifier focused than Riverpod.
+Refena is aimed to be more notifier focused than Riverpod.

 Refena also includes a comprehensive [Redux](https://github.com/refena/refena/blob/main/documentation/redux.md) implementation that can be used for crucial parts of your app.